Electronic Submission of Selection Board Documents

 From: Chief of Navy Personnel

-Do not attempt to get information about, or discuss any officer who might be considered by the promotion board you will sit.
+Do not attempt to get information about or discuss any officer who might be considered by the selection board you will sit.
 This includes officers above, in, and below the zone.

-Other than staff from Commander, Navy Personnel Command, if anyone attempts to discuss or communicate with you in any way, e.g., by phone call, in person, or by e-mail about your prospective participation in the board, let the staff at Navy Personnel Command know immediately.
-If in doubt call them.
+If anyone other than staff from NAVPERSCOM (PERS-8 or PERS-35), the board sponsor, or the board recorder attempts to discuss or communicate with you in any way, e.g., by phone call, in person, or by e-mail about your prospective participation in the board, let the staff at NAVPERSCOM know immediately.
+If in doubt, call PERS-8 at 901-874-2209/DSN 882 or the board sponsor.
 Your dealings with the staff must be limited to administrative matters related to your board service.

-Only SECNAV may speak to board members in person about substantive matters once the board convenes.
-Designated support staff is authorized to speak to you about administrative matters.
+Only the convening authority, or an individual specified in writing by the convening authority, may speak to board members in person about substantive matters once the board convenes.
+Designated support staffs are authorized to speak to you about administrative matters only.

 All substantive communications to the board must be in writing, be given to each member, and made a part of the board’s record.

-Limit all substantive conversations about the board to the officially designated board spaces, i.e. the boardroom and tank.
-Do not discuss substantive board matters with anyone, anywhere else, e.g., in heads, the lunchroom, in the van en route to and from the board spaces, or at the BOQ.
-All substantive discussions must take place in the boardroom or tank.
-A recorder must be present for all tank deliberations.
+Limit all substantive conversation about the board to the officially designated board spaces, i.e., the boardroom and voting tank.
+Do not discuss substantive board matters with anyone, anywhere else, e.g., in heads, lunchroom, in the van en route to and from the board spaces, or at the bachelor quarters.
+All substantive discussions must take place in the boardroom or voting tank.
+A recorder must be present for all voting tank deliberations.

 No lists, notes, or writing you compile during the board may leave the selection board area.
-At the end of the board all lists, notes, and other writings must be left in the deliberation room burn bags.
+At the end of the board, all lists, notes, and other writings must be left in the red shred bins in the deliberation room.